MuhdHanish/expense_tracker/README.md

 Ensure all necessary variables are provided for the application to run correctly.
 The required variables can be found and set in the `.env.example` file.
 Copy this file to `.env` and fill in the appropriate values.

+## Feedback

+If you have any feedback, please reach me at [muhammedhanish11@gmail.com](mailto:muhammedhanish11@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/muhdhanish/).

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 Make sure to follow the project's coding standards and include relevant tests.

+## Support

+Show your support by 🌟 the project!!